AlexR055/Stern-Gerlach/README.md

 The Stern-Gerlach experiment is foundational to the formulation of the idea of spin and the quantization of angular momentum in quantum mechanics.

+GUI functionality and interactability to come, with the ability to link different channels.